Mou Khan

 Mou Khan is a Bangladeshi actress who started her show business career as a model.
 She made her screen debut in the Film Protishodher Agun (2019), co-starring Zayed Khan.
-She had previously worked in the films Bandhob and Bahaduri, but the third film in which she worked was the first released.
-She worked with Director Montazur Rahman Akbar in three films named “Omanush holo Manush, Jemon Jamai Temon Bou & Banglar Hercules with the Legendary co artist Monowar Hossain dipjol.
+She had previously worked in the films Bandhob & Bahaduri, but the third film in which she worked was the first released.
+She worked with Director Montazur Rahman Akbar in three films named "Omanush holo Manush, Jemon Jamai Temon Bou & Banglar Hercules with the Legendary co artist Monowar Hossain dipjol.
 She also worked with famous Director Shaheen Sumon in the web film Mafia.